austin-bowen/rosy/README.md

 # easymesh

 Guiding principles:
-- Easy to use
-- Easy to understand
+- Easy to use and understand
-- Simple -- no fancy bells and whistles
+- Simple; no fancy bells and whistles
 - Fast & efficient
 - Async